kaxsnak/kaxbot-discord/README.md

 # kaxbot-discord
-a discord bot known as kaxbot
+a general purpose discord bot with ai capabilites known as kaxbot